DhanvithShetty/git-commands/GitCommands.md

 This will create a .git hidden folder that maintains the history of the project.

 To list all the untracked/tracked files in the repository, use the command `git status` <br>
-This will show you all the files that are either untracker or tracked(new/modified/deleted).
+This will show you all the files that are either untracked or tracked(new/modified/deleted).

 ## How To Make Changes In Your Repository